 ?>

-You can see more detail in the PHP spaceship operator tutorial.
+You can find more details in the PHP spaceship operator tutorial.

-In the last two sections, I will explain another two operators, “less than” and “greater than”.
+In the last two sections, I will explain two additional operators: ‘less than’ and ‘greater than’.
 Let’s move forward.

-Use the PHP Comparison within the LESS THAN Operator
+Using PHP Comparison within the Less Than Operator

-This operator can be written as the — “<“.
-And that operator compares two values together and produces a boolean value if the first value is less than the last one, or else.
+This operator can be written as — “<“.
+It compares two values and produces a boolean value if the first value is less than the second one; otherwise, it yields a false result.

 <?php